-- · restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending applications or supplements to approved applications, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; and - injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending applications or supplements to approved applications, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; and - injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates the marketing, labeling, advertising and promotion of drug and device products that are placed on the market.
+The Federal Trade Commission, or the FTC, also regulates the promotion and advertising of consumer products.
 While physicians may prescribe drugs and devices for off label uses, manufacturers may only promote for the approved indications and in accordance with the provisions of the approved label.
 Manufacturers may not promote a drug that is still under development and has not been approved by the FDA.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off label uses, and a company that is found to have improperly promoted off label uses may be subject to significant liability.